Quick Start

 Governance and Attestation Contract Addresses Add the contract addresses for governance and attestation center.

-.envPrivate Keys for Performer, Aggregator and Attester Operators For the demo AVS, you can use the first operator's private key as the values for the performer and aggregator private keys.
+Private Keys for Performer, Aggregator and Attester Operators For the demo AVS, you can use the first operator's private key as the values for the performer and aggregator private keys.
 (As created in step 2)

-.envDeployer Private Key Add the deployer private key as created in Step 2:
+Deployer Private Key Add the deployer private key as created in Step 2:

-.envL1_CHAIN and L2_CHAIN Add the chain Ids.
-It is recommended to set these variable in the
+Add the chain Ids.
+It is recommended to set these variable in the .env

-file to avoid specifying--l1-chain
+file to avoid specifying --l1-chain

-in every command..env
+in every command.

 Pre-configured